 PFO is a hole between the left and right atriums of the heart, which creates a right to left shunt for blood flow.
 This hole typically exists before birth, but it most often closes shortly after birth.
 If the hole fails to close naturally after birth, it is referred to as a Patent Foramen Ovale (PFO).

-In the event of an existing Patent Foramen Ovale, the air bubbles that are actually microemboli pass from the right heart to the left side through the open shunt.
+In the event of an existing Patent Foramen Ovale, the air bubbles that are actually microemboli pass through the hole from the right heart to the left side through the open shunt.
 Therefore, the blood which is pumped out of the heart includes a mix of these air microemboli and reaches the cerebral circulation.

 How to use TCD for the PFO (Bubbles Test)

 During bubble study, the spectral Doppler easily detects air bubbles that pass through the cerebral arterial circulation (such as the MCA).
 Such air bubbles have the characteristics of High-Intensity Transient Signals (HITS) with distinct increased signal energy.

 To help direct the blood towards the cerebral circulation and maximize the effect of the bubble test, the patient is asked to perform the Valsalva maneuver during the test.
 The total emboli counted during the test is a clear indication of whether PFO exists and, if it exists, how severe it is.